 Status A: Proposal recommended for funding; Status B: Proposal on the reserve list; Status C: Proposals above thresholds but not retained; Status D: Proposals failing one or more threshold.

 Contact me if you have more question or if you want advice.
-For example, the term of the grant (call, scientist in charge, coordinator) can be a bit confusing.
+For example, the term of the grant (call, a scientist in charge, coordinator) can be a bit confusing.

 If you finally obtain one of the grants, the bureaucratic process prior to your commencing research is really annoying, and you might have some questions regarding to that.